7 Causes of Blood in Stool with IBS & When to Worry

-- Amoebic dysentery: caused by an organism called entamoeba.
+- Amoebic dysentery: is caused by an organism called entamoeba.

 - Bacillary dysentery: caused by a bacteria called shigella.

-- Severe diarrhea with frequent attacks of diarrhea, you will continuously feel urge to go to the bathroom even every 5 minutes.
+- Severe diarrhea with frequent attacks of diarrhea, you will continuously feel the urge to go to the bathroom, even every 5 minutes.

 - Diarrhea is mainly formed of mucus and blood.